Southern Maine Community College

-Southern Maine Community College is a public community college in South Portland, Maine.
+Southern Maine Community College is a public community college with campuses in South Portland and Brunswick, Maine.
 It is part of the Maine Community College System.

 History

 Southern Maine Community College (SMCC) opened in Augusta, Maine in 1946 under the name "Maine Vocational Technical Institute" as a day school to serve World War II veterans who needed training to learn new skills in a post-war economy.

 Having outgrown its space in Augusta, MVTI and its 156 students moved in the summer of 1952 to the site of the decommissioned Fort Preble in South Portland.
 It is located across Portland Harbor from the city of Portland, the largest city in Maine, on a site overlooking Casco Bay.

 During the 1960s, the name was changed to Southern Maine Vocational Technical Institute (SMVTI) and authorization was received to award Associate in Applied Science degrees.

 Through the years, the institution evolved from a technical institute into an accredited college.
 The first Associate of Applied Science degree students were enrolled in 1968, and the first A.A.S. degrees were awarded two years later.

 In the late 1980s, the Maine Legislature changed the name of the state Vocational Technical Institute System to the Maine Technical College System, and SMVTI changed its name to Southern Maine Technical College, with similar name changes at other colleges within the system.

 The college in 1998 added an Associate in Arts degree in liberal studies to its offerings, a major step in the evolution to a comprehensive community college.
 The transformation was completed in 2003 when the Maine Legislature passed legislation establishing the Maine Community College System, resulting in SMTC becoming Southern Maine Community College.

 In 2011, SMCC opened a second campus at Brunswick Landing in the nearby town of Brunswick, Maine, home of the former Brunswick Naval Air Station.
 The college now has more than 6,000 students who come from across Maine and New England, from other states outside of New England and from other nations.
 The college offers more than 40 degree and certificate programs in five different academic divisions: Applied Technology, Arts & Sciences, Health Sciences, Public Safety and Business and Information Technology.